ch0002ic/amex-hackathon-2025/README.md

 	- `narrative`: a short headline summarizing the largest swings.
 - Responses are cached for 5 seconds via the distributed cache façade to smooth bursts while remaining “live”.
 - Point `LIVE_ANALYTICS_STREAM_URL` at a managed NDJSON or JSON feed (Kafka REST proxy, Flink job, or Feature Store API) to hydrate the dashboard; the server automatically normalizes the feed, applies anomaly thresholds, and falls back to the on-disk replay (`LIVE_ANALYTICS_STREAM_PATH`) if the upstream is unreachable.
+- Configure `LIVE_ANALYTICS_KAFKA_BROKERS` and related envs to stream directly from Kafka without code changes.
+The service buffers the latest events per metric, respects backpressure via TTLs, and continues to fall back gracefully when the topic is unreachable.
+- Set `LIVE_ANALYTICS_SCHEMA_REGISTRY_URL` (with optional basic auth or bearer token) to auto-decode Confluent Schema Registry payloads; Avro/Protobuf/JSON Schemas are validated on ingest with a JSON fallback when decoding fails.
 - The React dashboard polls this endpoint to power the **Live Network Telemetry** panel; metrics render with in-card sparklines and color-coded deltas.
 Custom spans (`ui.live_analytics.refresh`) capture each refresh cadence for observability.

 ## Production RBAC Blueprint